johnros/johnros.github.com/index.md

 ## For Employers

 If you are looking for a good data scientist in Israel, I am afraid you are not alone.
-Some places you may reach out to our graduates, and other data scietists:
+Some places you may reach out to our graduates, and other data scientists:

 - [ISA jobs listings](https://groups.google.com/forum/#!forum/isa-jobs)
 - BGU Industrial Engineering and Management [alumni Facebook page](https://www.facebook.com/groups/2080alumni/).